 “Satan shall be loosed out of his prison, and shall go out to deceive the nations which are in the four quarters of the earth, Gog, and Magog, to gather them together to battle: the number of whom is as the sand of the sea” (Revelation 20:7-8).

 According to Alexander the Monk, they rebuilt the city and Temple in no time at all and appointed Bar Kokhba king over themselves.
-A bristling excitement must have been felt by all as the prospect of a brand new Jewish State directly under Jewish Law and control was coming to pass before their very eyes.
+A bristling excitement must have been felt by all as the prospect of a brand new Jewish State, Temple, and priesthood directly under Jewish Law and control was coming into being before their very eyes.

 From Caves along the Dead Sea, instructions for the Feast of Tabernacles for a date as late in the war as A.D.
-133 strongly suggests (with other clues) that a Third Temple had been successfully built at an earlier time when the Jews clearly had the upper hand.
-These letters have been preserved in the Judaean desert for over one thousand eight-hundred years.21
+133 strongly suggest (with other clues) that a Third Temple had been successfully built at an earlier time when the Jews clearly had the upper hand.
+These letters have been preserved in the Judaean desert for over one thousand eight hundred years.21

 However, there is more involved in the case of a successful rebuilding and reinstitution of the sacrifices and the oblations after the statutory passing of the epoch in the Autumn of A.D.
 70: it would be the setting up of an “abomination of desolation”—even if the Levitical priests submitted the correct animal sacrifices, and offerings and tithes to God, that ministry and age had already passed away in A.D.70; therefore, their actions represent a detestable act against the will of heaven.